programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### Creating a model

 Because the process of calculating Word Embeddings is so expensive, we use a caching approach in which a model can be *reloaded* if the input parameters are the same as a previous run of the model.
 This means that you don’t need to worry about ‘losing your work’ or keeping Python running for as long as it takes you to you complete the tutorial.
-You can expect generating a Word2Vec model to take **up to 15 minutes** (and about 50% slower on Google Colab).

 ```python
 print(f"Word2Vec model has dimensionality of {dims} and window of {window}")